 (Gordon did not say why he chose this particular function, nor did he give the value of used in his calculations.)

 Monte Carlo simulations were performed for an unbiased isotropic source and for biased sources with various values.
 Figure 3 shows the results for a point source at optical depths below the surface and for water IOPs deﬁned by a Fournier-Forand phase function with a backscatter fraction of 0.02 and an albedo of single scatter of .
 Independent runs were done for isotropic emission and for values of and 0.99 in Eq.
 (1).
-Each run had photons emitted by the source.
-The photons reaching the sea surface were tallied for a ring (or ”bullseye”) detector centered above the source and having equally spaced diﬀerences in ring diameters of in optical distance.
+Each run had rays emitted by the source.
+The rays reaching the sea surface were tallied for a ring (or ”bullseye”) detector centered above the source and having equally spaced diﬀerences in ring diameters of in optical distance.

 However, there is no free lunch.
-The outer rings, greater than about 5 or 6 optical distances in these simulations, received fewer photons with the biased emission than for isotropic emission.
+The outer rings, greater than about 5 or 6 optical distances in these simulations, received fewer rays with the biased emission than for isotropic emission.
 Thus the variance in the estimates of irradiance for the outer rings actually increases when using a biased source emission.
-This is simply because the biased near-zenith emission and subsequent near-forward scattering sends most of the photons towards the inner rings when nears 1.
+This is simply because the biased near-zenith emission and subsequent near-forward scattering sends most of the rays towards the inner rings when nears 1.

 The middle panel of the ﬁgure shows the fraction of the emitted power that is detected for each ring.
-Although the numbers of photo packets received by the rings varies according to the value of , the power received does not (except for statistical noise, which is almost unnoticeable in this ﬁgure).
+Although the numbers of rays received by the rings varies according to the value of , the power received does not (except for statistical noise, which is almost unnoticeable in this ﬁgure).
 The right panel shows the irradiance received in each ring normalized to the total power emitted by the source, .
 This is just the values of the middle panel divided by the area of each ring.
 This panel corresponds to Fig. 6 in Gordon’s paper, except that the IOPs are diﬀerent.

 There is more to be learned from this simple example.
 Suppose we are interested only in the magnitude of the irradiance received at the ocean surface directly above the source.
 We might then consider only the power received by the innermost ring of the detector seen in the previous ﬁgure, i.e. detector radius in those plots.

 Consider the variance in the estimated fraction of the emitted power detected (i.e., of the surface irradiance, after dividing by the constant collection area) by the innermost ring of the previous ﬁgure, as a function of .
 Simulations were performed for isotropic emission and for values of from 0.0 to 0.999 (note that in Eq.
 1 is not the same as isotropic emission).
 Each simulation comprised 100 runs with photo packets emitted for each run.
 The red dots in Fig. 4 show the standard deviation in the estimated value of the fraction of emitted power received by the innermost ring as computed from the values in each of the 100 runs.
 The open red circles show the corresponding results from an independent set of 100 runs, which started with a diﬀerent seed for random number generation.
 Those two sets of points give a qualitative idea of the amount of statistical noise in these results.
-For isotropic emission an average of only 99 photons reached the detector out of the 10,000 emitted in each run (for the ﬁrst set of runs with the ﬁrst seed; for the second set the average was 101).
+For isotropic emission an average of only 99 rays reached the detector out of the 10,000 emitted in each run (for the ﬁrst set of runs with the ﬁrst seed; for the second set the average was 101).
 The mean of the 100 runs was and the standard deviation was .
-When biased emission is used, the number of detected photons increases with as shown by the green dots and right-hand axis in the ﬁgure.
+When biased emission is used, the number of detected rays increases with as shown by the green dots and right-hand axis in the ﬁgure.
 The standard deviation decreases with increasing up to values around or 0.9.
-However, beyond the standard deviation beings to increase, and even becomes greater than for isotropic emission when , even though almost 4,000, or 40% of the emitted photons reach the detector.
-This seems to contradict the idea that increasing the number of detected photons reduces the variance.
+However, beyond the standard deviation beings to increase, and even becomes greater than for isotropic emission when , even though almost 4,000, or 40% of the emitted rays reach the detector.
+This seems to contradict the idea that increasing the number of detected rays reduces the variance.

-The blue dots in Fig. 4 show the reduction in the standard deviation as expected due only to the increased numbers of detected photons, i.e. a dependence on .
-The actual improvement is less than the value that would be obtained if the runs were just emitting and detecting more photons for an isotropically emitting source (i.e., for the ”all else is the same” situation).
+The blue dots in Fig. 4 show the reduction in the standard deviation as expected due only to the increased numbers of detected rays, i.e. a dependence on .
+The actual improvement is less than the value that would be obtained if the runs were just emitting and detecting more rays for an isotropically emitting source (i.e., for the ”all else is the same” situation).
 Nevertheless, the reduction in the standard deviation is roughly a factor of two, which is signiﬁcant for many applications.

 Figure 6 gives yet another view of this situation.
 The left panel shows the histogram of the 100 estimates of the fraction of emitted power detected by the innermost ring for isotropic emission.
 The middle panel shows a tighter histogram for , i.e., a reduced error in the estimate.
 The right panel shows the histogram for ; the spread is now wider and the error in the estimate has increased.